 Before there was a bridge, the only choices to cross the Colorado River were boats or swimming.
 One man swam across the river in an attempt to reach a boat on the other side and resupply provisions.
 He made it across the river but his clothes did not.
 A naked man had to wrap in a blanket and seek help.

-Two surveyors who attempted to cross by boat.
-Wooden boats tend to dry out in the sun and shrink and deteriorate.
-The men drown.
+Two surveyors who attempted to cross by wooden boats, which tend to dry out in the sun and shrink and deteriorate, unfortunately drowned.
 Shortly after the drowning, Francois Mathis decided his surveying crew needed a better boat to cross the river.
 He ordered a two-piece steel boat that was transported by mules.

 In 1908, David Rusk built a trail down the Grand Canyon from the North Rim trying to promote tourism on the north end.
 He realized that things were going well on the South Rim.
 There was a tent camp at what is now Phantom Ranch.
 He realized in order to be successful, there had to be a way to cross the river.